microsoft/Bing-Maps-Fleet-Tracker/Backend/README.md

 2. Select Build > Build Solution from the menus.
 Your solution should build successfully.
 3. Navigate to the appsettings.json file under the Trackable.Web project.
 You will need to update some settings here to get your service up and running.
     * "ConnectionStrings: DefaultConnection": Should point to a Sql Server instance.
 By default this is set to localdb.
     * "Authorization: ClientId, Client Secret": Should include the Application Id and Application Secret of a [AAD V2 application](https://apps.dev.microsoft.com/?deeplink=/appList).
+Note:- While adding app for bing map registration, make sure to add redirect url in format "http://localhost:<port_number>/signin-oidc".
+Where <port_number> is the port your application uses.
     * "Authorization: OwnerEmail": Email of the owner of the deployment.
 On a fresh deployment, this is the only email that will be allowed to access the service.
     * "Authorization: SecurityKey": A string of atleast 128 bits that will be used in the signing and validation of the JWT tokens.
     * "SubscriptionKeys: BingMapsKey": A valid Bing Maps Subscription Key for geocoding and frontend map controls.
 You can obtain a bing maps key by following this [article](https://msdn.microsoft.com/en-us/library/ff428642.aspx).
     * "Serving: ServeFrontend": Specifies whether the service should serve the administration portal from `wwwroot/dist`.
 If you set this to true, you must build the administration portal with the enivornment "self" and copy the artifacts from `Frontend/dist/` to `backend/Trackable.Web/wwwroot/dist/`.
+Command to build using "self environment" is "ng build --env=self"
     * "Serving: ServeSwagger": Specifies whether the service should serve a swagger endpoint.
     * "Serving: IsDebug": IsDebug turns off RequireHttps and turns on some diagnostic logging.
     * (Optional) "SendGrid: ApiKey, FromEmailAddress": Specifies the SendGrid account used for sending Geofence email alerts.You can sign up for SendGrid keys from the [SendGrid website](https://sendgrid.com/).